 Dive deeper: 3 Different Types Of Travel Rewards Credit Cards

-- Be careful and read the fine print.
-Some reward cards have mile blackout dates, while others may charge an annual fee.
+Be careful and read the fine print.
+Some reward cards have blackout dates for miles, while others may charge an annual fee.

-- Most importantly, set goals.
+Most importantly: set goals.
 If you want an “x” number of miles or “y” number of points, make sure you stick to those goals.
-Ensure your big purchases can be paid off during the grace period to increase your point score.
+Ensure those big purchases you make can be paid off during the grace period to run up the point score.

 How to Start Making Credit Cards Work for You